mohamedkhaledmk/portfolio/README.md

 - Add more animations and interactions.
 - Improve accessibility features.
-- Add more sections as my portfolio grows.
+- Add more projects and sections as my portfolio grows.

 ## 🤝 Contributing